aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 So I just decided to have separate query parameters: `https://moiva.io/?npm=svelte+vue&github=meteor/meteor`.

-### GitHub and Npm reconciliation
+### GitHub and NPM reconciliation
 Imagine two situations:
 1. a user selects Vue as an npm package.
 2. a user selects Vue as a GitHub repo.

-In the first, situation Moiva shows npm-related data and charts like npm Downloads.
+In the first situation Moiva shows npm-related data and charts like npm Downloads.
 In the second situation, it doesn't.

 But is it fair?
 Most probably a user would expect to see the same set of information in both cases, right?